Dietetic Internship Program Frequently Asked Questions (FAQ)

 Q: What do you look for in an application (applicant)?

-A: We look for a very good GPA (minimum total GPA of 3.20 or greater) and great work/volunteer experience in the nutrition/dietetics field.
+A: We look for a strong undergraduate and graduate GPA (minimum total GPA of 3.0 or greater), and a variety or continuity of work/volunteer experience in the nutrition/dietetics field.
 We don't care if the applicant got paid for the experience (work) or not (volunteer), as we emphasize the learning from the experience.
 Involvement in extracurricular activities is also considered.
 Letters of recommendation are very helpful and should best illustrate your capabilities as a future dietetic intern.
 The personal statement is very important as it tells us more than what is already contained in the application.
 The interview is the final component that we take into consideration.

 Q: What makes a good personal statement?

 A: Your personal statement is very important and should be well-written, including correct spelling and grammar.
 It should tell us about you as a person, and not just list courses or accomplishments that we can find elsewhere in the application.
 It is the time to tell us why you think our program is a good match for your goals and a time to address any “hiccups” or gaps in the application.
 These might include taking a semester off or having a poor GPA in one semester.